 Even though your cat may love spending time outdoors, when the temp outside gets crazy, it may be safest to keep them inside until the weather breaks.
 They may not be happy about this, but it’s about keeping them safe.

 Your cat may be anxious or restless, but too many activities will not help them keep their cool.
 Limit playtime to lower energy activities to keep your pet calmer and relaxed.
 Stick to couch cuddles and belly rubs instead.

-Beds that are raised off the ground on legs, like this K&H Elevated Pet Cot, may not seem all that special, but in reality, the airflow under the bed will help to keep them cooler than in a bed that is directly on the floor.
+Beds that are raised off the ground, like The Sunny Seat Cat Hammock, may not seem all that special, but in reality, the airflow under the bed will help to keep them cooler than in a bed that is directly on the floor.
 Set up this bed near a fan to push cool air under the bed.

 10. Damp Cloth